puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

 SYNOPSIS
 --------
-Compiles two catalogs for one or more nodes: one in the baseline environment and one in a preview environment and computes a diff between the two.
+Compiles two catalogs for one or more nodes: one catalog in the baseline environment and one in a preview environment and computes a diff between the two.
 Produces the two catalogs, the diff, and the logs from each compilation for each node and then summaries/aggregates and correlates found issues in various views of the produced information.

 USAGE
 -----